Tenants' Rights in Minnesota

 ● If you do not appeal and if you do not move out by the date the judge tells you to move, the Writ of Recovery will be "executed" (delivered) by a law enforcement officer.
 You will then have 24 hours to move.

 A “defense” is an argument or reason you give to the court to support your case.
-While this booklet does not discuss all possible defenses, the most common defenses are included.
-If you live in public or government subsidized housing, additional defenses may apply to your case (see page 55).
+While this booklet does not discuss all possible defenses, the most common defenses are included in the following sections.
+If you live in public or government subsidized housing, additional defenses may apply to your case.
 Contact a lawyer or your local legal services office to figure out which defenses apply to your case.